 To start the application process, clients must complete an online application and work with their primary care provider to submit a Medical History Form.
 It is the responsibility of the client to ensure that their primary care provider submits the Medical History Form.
 Please note that FSD will not contact medical providers to obtain this form.

 Once the online application has been successfully submitted and FSD has received your completed Medical History Form, an interview can be scheduled.
 Interviews may take place over Zoom or at FSD’s facility.
 Upon the completion of one or more interviews you and all household members over the age of 18 will be required to complete a background check.

 FSD reserves the right to decline applications at any stage in the process if we do not feel you are a fit for our program.

 Is a Service Dog Right for You?

-Based on the experience we have gained over FSD’s 34-year history, as well as feedback from hundreds of FSD graduates, we believe it is critical that potential FSD clients understand that having a custom-trained service dog is a serious, long-term responsibility that is not appropriate for every person with a disability.
+Based on the experience we have gained in FSD's history, as well as feedback from hundreds of FSD graduates, we believe it is critical that potential FSD clients understand that having a custom-trained service dog is a serious, long-term responsibility that is not appropriate for every person with a disability.